 Children will also usually be seen in traditional costumes and perform folk dances integral to Costa Rican culture.
 After the parade the fireworks commence and locals all over the country celebrate.

-Costa Rica Independence Day Activities
+What Are the Costa Rica Independence Day Activities?

 The next day is the actual day of independence, a day that is an official national holiday that everyone in Costa Rica celebrates.
 On the morning of the 15th of September, school bands take to the streets to celebrate.
 Students and children will be seen wearing traditional garments and dance to the music of the drum and lyre.